Thursday, June 16, 2022

 By Order of...

-I picked up a copy of the flight orders issued by the Florida Headquarters of the Civil Air Patrol to authorize flying the Miami Cadet Squadron Two Drill Team to Memphis aboard USAF aircraft.
+I picked up a copy of the flight orders issued by the Florida Headquarters of the Civil Air Patrol to authorize flying the Miami Composite Squadron Two Drill Team to Memphis aboard USAF aircraft.
 It had been left on a clipboard sitting on a chair after a squadron meeting.
 The orders included the required authorization numbers from the Civil Air Patrol Wing Headquarters and the respective USAF travel or funding codes.
 I took the orders home and studied them until I practically wore them out.

 My dad kept an old typewriter at home, one he brought from his insurance office down on Biscayne Boulevard.
 He used it to type up insurance and claim reports he sometimes did at home.
 He also had several blank mimeograph masters he used to make forms he needed at work.
 I had watched over his shoulder as he typed up master documents and asked what they looked like when he was finished.
 He pulled several official looking documents from his briefcase and told me they were made from mimeograph masters just like he was using.
 It looked just like the forms we had as flight orders.
 He just took the masters to work and ran off as many finished copies as he needed.